Cassy343/flashmap/README.md

 write_guard.insert("fizz".to_owned(), "buzz".to_owned());
 write_guard.insert("baz".to_owned(), "qux".to_owned());

-// Dropping the write guard publishes all previous changes, making them
-// visible to new readers
+// Publish all previous changes, making them visible to new readers.
+This has
-drop(write_guard);
+// the same effect as dropping the guard. write_guard.publish();

 // You must also create a guard from a read handle to read the map, but this
 // operation is cheap